aperture74/wp_ansible/README.md

 ## An application deployment of wordpress with Ansible automation tool.
 * Please use the included Vagrantfile to bring up the machines.

-* The "master" machine is being used as the Ansible orchestration container so it starts up and uses a bootstrap script to install Ansible.
+* The **ansible** machine is being used as the Ansible orchestration container so it starts up and uses a bootstrap script to install Ansible.
-* Please make sure that you change the PATH_TO_ANSIBLE_PLAYBOOK with your actual path
+* Please make sure that you change the **PATH_TO_ANSIBLE_PLAYBOOK** with your actual path
-* The "app" machine is used to install Nginx and wordpress.
+* The **appl** machine is used to install Nginx and wordpress.
-* The "db" machine is used to install the MySQL database
+* The **db** machine is used to install the MySQL database

-* When all the machines are up and running ssh at the master node by issuing **vagrant ssh master**, switch to the directory that contains the ansible roles and run **ansible-playbook site.yml**
+* When all the machines are up and running ssh at the master node by issuing **vagrant ssh ansible**, switch to the directory that contains the ansible roles and run **ansible-playbook site.yml**

-* For the above command to be executed properly make sure that Ansible can succesffuly SSH to all the required nodes (app, db)
+* For the above command to be executed properly make sure that Ansible can succesffuly SSH to all the required nodes (appl, db)

 * **CAREFULL** - The common role is DISABLING --firewalld-- and --selinux--.
 NOT recommended for production